Homemade sourdough cinnamon raisin swirl bread is so much better than store-bought and makes the best toast you’ve ever had!

 This sourdough cinnamon raisin swirl bread is an adaptation of my favorite (and a family favorite too) sourdough bread.
 I upped the sugar just a smidge in the loaf itself and added raisins and a gorgeous (if I do say so myself) swirl of cinnamon sugar.

-Sometimes I find cinnamon raisin swirl bread severely lacking in flava—like it’s bread with an eensy little bit of cinnamon and three raisins to be found in the entire loaf—so I wanted to make my own flava-full version.
+Sometimes I find cinnamon raisin bread severely lacking in flavor—like it’s bread with an eensy little bit of cinnamon and three raisins to be found in the entire loaf—so I wanted to make my own flavor-full version.